tainium/HOWTO_GCCH_OneDrive_Linux/README.md

 Note that the version available in `apt` was two years outdated in current repos when this was written.

 1. **Check any existing version**:
-    - Verify the updated version to ensure the installation was successful:
+    - Check your version against the `rclone` web site and decide if you want to update:
     ```bash
     rclone version
     ```